 Go as a scripting language: lightweight, safe and fast

 How to write a basic command-line (CLI) application in Go.

-You can access command-line arguments passed to a Go program through the os.Args variable.
+You can access command-line arguments, including the program name and flags, through the os.Args variable.

 Write your own code to compute the absolute value of an integer, but use math.Abs for floating point numbers.

 Write your own code to compute the minimum and maximum of integers, but use math.Min and math.Max for floating point numbers.

 Format byte size as kilobytes, megabytes, gigabytes, ...

 Utility functions for converting byte size to human-readable format.
 The code supports both SI and IEC formats.